Choosing an Installation Option for Wallaroo

 If you are unsure about which solution is right for you, a breakdown of each is provided below.

 For Linux users, we provide three different ways for you to install Wallaroo:

 If you are unsure about which solution is right for you, we wanted to provide a breakdown of each approach.

 Installing with Docker

 Installing with Docker provides the benefit of needing to install only one system dependency: Docker itself.
-We decided to provide this option due to the isolated environment provided by Docker containers and the quick start time.
-You won't need to install the system dependencies needed by Wallaroo to test it out, a huge benefit we assumed many first time users might be interested in.
-Once Docker is set up, the user will only need to run a
+Once Docker is set up, you will only need to run a

 Installing from Source